What is a Collar Bolt?

-The new part (RCB-11.8) added in the tenth edition of the TEMA (Tubular Exchanger Manufacturer Association) standard, covering the recommendations of the collar bolts in the removable bundles with B-Type bonnet as shown in Figure-1.
+The new part (RCB-11.8) was added in the tenth edition of the TEMA (Tubular Exchanger Manufacturer Association) standard, covering the recommendations of the collar bolts in the removable bundles with B-Type bonnet as shown in Figure-1.

 Collar stud shall be used on units with removable tube bundles only when specified by the purchaser.
 Normally, It is recommended for B-Type of bonnets.
 The Outer Diameter (OD) of the static tube sheet should match the mating flange OD, and shall be through-bolted.
-It is preferable to have every fourth stud in the bolt circle (with minimum 4) as collar type I for type II as shown in Figure 2 below.
+It is preferable to have every fourth stud in the bolt circle (with a minimum of 4) as collar type I for type II as shown in Figure 2 below.

 Collar bolts are only used to maintain the gasket integrity and position when the channel is removed and torqued prior to pressurizing.

 As an alternative to collar studs, every fourth bolt hole in the tube sheet may be drilled and tapped to the size of the stud bolt.
-The studs in the threaded holes shall be double nutted on the shell side or provided with machined flats to allow of the tube side nut without rotating the stud.
+The studs in the threaded holes shall be double nutted on the shell side or provided with machined flats to allow the tube side nut without rotating the stud.